 Kathleen Tully is a former USAF weapons systems officer (aviator), specializing in electronic warfare and suppression of enemy air defenses.
 Kathleen is a catechist with experience teaching RCIA, Confirmation preparation, and junior high/high school faith formation.
 She and her husband have five young children and have been homeschooling for the past five years.
-Kathleen teaches faith formation for grades 5-7.

 Brigitta Powers, Assistant Headmaster/Director of Curriculum

-Meghann Fishel (Preschool)
+Meghann Fishel (Third Grade)

 Meghann, her husband, and four children are members of St. John the Apostle parish.
 Prior to teaching at St. Benedict’s, Meghann was a stay-at-home mom for 8 years and home schooled her oldest for 3 years.
 During this time she also provided at-home child care for a few families.
 She has always had a passion for teaching.
 Prior to having children, she had the opportunity to work in several teaching positions, including substitute teaching, teaching advanced reading and literature, and working as an instructional aide to an autistic child.

 Maggie Geene was born in Illinois but has lived most of her life in Indiana.
 She and her husband, Burke, are members of St. Charles Borromeo Parish.
 She has five children who range in age from 21 to 34.
 She has a master of arts degree from St. Meinrad School of Theology.
 She is certified in spiritual direction and likes to knit and write in her spare time.